tsmit291/Angular_Unit3/angular-auth.md

 **Exercise**

 Create a Express based CRUD API for a library with the following routes.
 Note that there is no front-end to this api, you will only be able to test it with POSTMAN or some other tool.

+To create the JWTs, use the [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken) package.

 1. Users should be able to create an account with a username and password, they will get back a token.
 2. Users should be able to login with their username and password.
 In return they will get a token.